 How much does the COVID Alert South Africa mobile app cost and how does it work?

-The COVID Alert South Africa mobile app is free and anyone with a Bluetooth-enabled smartphone with Andriod 6.0 or iOS 13.5 or later versions can use it.
+The COVID Alert South Africa mobile app is free and anyone with a Bluetooth-enabled smartphone with Android 6.0 or iOS 13.5 or later versions can use it.
 At just under 3MB, it’s quick and easy to download and doesn’t feature in-app purchases.
 All of South Africa's mobile network providers have given the data used by the app a zero rating which means travellers won't have to pay for mobile data when they use the app.

 The app uses Bluetooth contact-tracing technology to alert users when they have been in contact with someone who has tested positive for COVID-19 and preserves user privacy and anonymity at all times.
 The app allows users to anonymously monitor their exposure to the coronavirus so that they can protect themselves against infection and actively participate in reducing the rates of contagion.